reubenharry/website/content/blog/languagemodels.md

 In an abstract sense, Echo and an echo are similar, both being machines which take in a sound and spit out a sound in return.
 But in another sense, this viewpoint goes, they couldn't be more different.

-A system like GPTChat has the same functional form as a human on the other end of a conversation, in the sense that it returns words when given words.
+In this vein, a system like GPTChat has the same functional form as a human on the other end of a conversation, in the sense that it returns words when given words.
 Here is a conversation I had with it:

 ---